 There are so many practicalities that will help your child be more self-sufficient from day one at university.
-Things like learning how to cook a few simple (healthy) meals, how to budget for general living, seeking part time job opportunities, finding accommodation and how to balance social life with study will all empower young adults… and give you peace of mind!
-In our Sixth Form we teach students these as part of a unique practical “University Preparation” programme.
+Things like learning how to cook a few simple (healthy) meals, how to budget for general living, seeking part-time job opportunities, finding accommodation, and how to balance a social life with study will all empower young adults… and give you peace of mind!
+In our Sixth Form, we teach students these as part of a unique practical “University Preparation” programme.

 Work / Life balance